carld/carld.github.io/_posts/2017-06-29-a-small-compiler-example.md

 Extending this compiler now is a matter of refactoring the `compile` function to support more operators, and potentially also implementing storage for local variables in the input expressions (hint: we can use the stack for this and remember the position/index on the stack).

+There are a couple of points to take out of this:

+1. S-expressions, and languages like Scheme that manipulate them, are great for experimenting with compilers because they can be used to represent tree structures.
+Much effort in writer a compiler involves parsing the syntax of an input language into a tree structure known as an Abstract Syntax Tree.
+In the example above parsing is not necessary because S-expressions and Scheme is used.

+2. When writing compilers we can gain a good understanding of the computational model used by the input and target language.
+In the case of assembly, some of the key knowledge is that there is a stack and registers and the instructions work on them.
+In scheme key knowledge is that expressions evaluate recursively.
+The input program program must be translated so that the functions described in the input are equivalently expressed as functions (perhaps composed of many sub functions) in the target language.

+The big idea for me in a compiler is that they are not so much about syntax, but about translating between computational models.

+_I wonder if there are computational models out there in nature that we may not recognize as computation due to our own limits of perception._